What is the difference between a vial and an ampoule?

 ampoules, no matter how beneficial to medicine, aren’t without their shortfalls, and they’re as follows:

-ContaminationThis one here is one of the major disadvantages of ampoules out there.
+ContaminationContamination is one of the major disadvantages of using ampoules.
 The content within the ampoule is susceptible to being contaminated by particles of glass when the ampoule is being snapped or by particles of the metals used in creating the ampoule itself.
-These contaminations, when inhaled, as in the case of anesthetics or injected, could lead to complications in health.
-Don’t mistake this for hearsay.
-There are tons of scientific research to support this.
+These contaminations, when inhaled, as in the case of anesthetics or injected, could lead to health complications.